 This post is being archived for historical purposes, but it no longer contains the most current information about Cultural Anthropology's Photo Essays section.
 In 2016, the section was relaunched as a collaboration with Visual Anthropology Review.

 In 2010, a conversation was ignited over incorporating photo essays into the new Cultural Anthropology website.
-The conversation that started about a photo essay project quickly transformed into a discussion about disciplinary boundaries, peer review, and new directions in Anthropology.
+The conversation, which started about a photo essay project, quickly transformed into a discussion about disciplinary boundaries, peer review, and new directions in anthropology.
 With the understanding that so many anthropologists are engaged in alternative forms of critical ethnographic expression and thought came the realization that it was time for renewed discussion about content and aesthetics as well as procedure and review.

 Call for Photo Essays

 Cultural Anthropology hopes to publish one photo essay with each print issue.
 Photo essays will be published in a dynamic format online so that comments and reviews put the author in direct dialogue with viewers.
 The essays will also explore alternative peer-review formats in an attempt to initiate new modes of collaboration and critical standards for visual content.
 We welcome photo essay submissions that are both empirically grounded and theoretically provocative.

 All photo essay images are displayed within a 1600 x 1000 pixel frame.
 To ensure optimal quality, authors can resize photos to fit within these dimensions, i.e. portrait photos have a maximum height of 1000px and landscape photos have a maximum width of 1600px.
 If a photo is larger than these dimensions, it will be automatically resized to fit within the frame, while maintaining its original aspect ratio.